frangiskos/auto-file-printing/README.md

 - "DeleteOriginalAfterPrint": if true, the original file is deleted after printing.
 If false, they are moved to a ./done subfolder.
 - "DeleteConvertedAfterPrint": if true, the file with the utf8\_ prefix is deleted after printing.
 If false, they are moved to a ./done subfolder.
 - "ShowAvailablePrintersOnStartup": if true, the list of available printers is shown on startup.

+## Converting to UTF8

+A list with all available encodings that can be converted to UTF8 is available in the `encodings.json` file.